onlive/ruby_git_hooks/README.md

 ### Run By Git Hook Type

-You can have a single RubyGitHook file and symlink it to *all* your git hooks, too.
+You can have a single RubyGitHook file and symlink it to all supported git hooks.
 But then you probably don't want every RubyGitHook to run for each type of git hook -- your pre-commit and post-commit hooks may be different, for instance.

 ~~~
 #!/usr/bin/env ruby